 How Does Margin Trading Work?

-On Phemex, you can trade perpetual contracts with up to 100x leverage.
+On Phemex, you can spot trade on margin with up to 5x leverage.
 All you have to do is allocate a certain margin or portion of your funds to open a position – long or short.
-The liquidation price is automatically adjusted by our smart system based on your level of leverage.
-If the price of Bitcoin moves against your position and reaches the liquidation price, your position will be automatically closed to prevent your account from going into negative equity.
+The margin level and liquidation threshold is automatically adjusted by our smart system based on your level of leverage.

 If you’re new to margin trading, we recommend you start with our crypto simulation platform, where you can learn and practice trading and test your strategies without putting any real money at risk.